Marchen/esj71web/web/faq.md

 ### Are audience members who only attend the workshops required to apply for entry and pay the registration fee?

 If an audience member attends only the workshop and no other events, he/she HAS TO apply for entry and pay JPY1,000 for a workshop ticket until the deadline (January 31, 2024).
+Please note that participants with the workshop ticket can only participate online and not on-site.
 Please check the [Registration](basic_information#Registration).

 ### Can non-members attend the public lectures?